Friction likely as Korean court orders Nippon Steel to compensate WWII workers

-SEOUL (Reuters) - South Korea’s top court ruled on Tuesday Japan’s Nippon Steel & Sumitomo Metal Corp. should compensate four South Koreans for their forced labor during World War Two, a decision that could freeze ties between the uneasy neighbors.
+SEOUL (Reuters) - South Korea’s top court ruled on Tuesday Japan’s Nippon Steel & Sumitomo Metal Corp.
+(5401.T) should compensate four South Koreans for their forced labor during World War Two, a decision that could freeze ties between the uneasy neighbors.

 Nippon Steel said the verdict was “deeply regrettable” and that it would review it before taking any next steps.
 Japan’s Foreign Ministry said it would summon the South Korean ambassador.